nectar-cookbooks/mediaflux/README.md

 ========

 This cookbook is for installing and doing the initial configuration of a Mediaflux instance.
-The prerequisites are the installation files for Mediaflux,and a current license key file for Mediaflux:
+The prerequisites are the installer for Mediaflux, and a current license key file for Mediaflux.
+You are also required to accept the Mediaflux license.

-  - The Mediaflux installation JAR file and license key should be obtained from Architecta (or SGI who distribute it as "LiveArc").
+* The download URL for the Mediaflux installer and a Mediaflux license key should be obtained from Architecta (or from SGI who distribute it as "LiveArc").
+  * The installer can be downloaded by hand and placed in the "installers" directory.
+Alternatively, you can set the `mediaflux.installer` and `mediaflux.installer_url` attributes (see below) to get these recipes to download the installer.
+  * The license file must be placed in the installer directory by hand.

+* When you run the Mediaflux installer, you are required to accept the Mediaflux license agreement before it will proceed.
+  * You can run the installer manually to allow you to read and accept the license.
+  * Alternatively, you can set the `mediaflux.accept_license_agreement` attribute to signify that you accept the agreement ... before running the recipes.

 Dependencies
 ============